kristopolous/timeline-heatmap/README.md

 Also 15 is about from about Vancouver to Cabo San Lucas. it's a radius, not a diameter.

 ## Step 4: Run the script with your Timeline.json there
-This will take a while and you might need a lot of memory (tens of GB depending on the size).
+This should be pretty fast.
 When you are done you should have a `heatmap.png`.

 ## Step 5: Install vips, imagemagick && run the tile maker
 This is what will break things up into tiles